 While the rudder inched its way here from Hong Kong I came up with a rough idea to mount it on a chopped up kitchen chopping board held in place by straps or similar off the rearmost deck line sleeves, then cinched down with an extra D-ring glued under the stern – the only mod permanently added to the actual boat.

-On the end of the board some sort of gudgeon pivot swivel bracket device was needed – either a proper stainless steel bracket from SeaLect (right), or a block of whatever fixed to the board plus a ⅜” hole drilled through it to take the rudder pin.
+On the end of the board some sort of gudgeon pivot swivel bracket device was needed – either a proper stainless steel bracket from SeaLect (left), or a block of whatever fixed to the board plus a ⅜” hole drilled through it to take the rudder pin.
 Rigidity, or minimal flex is important if the rudder is to feel responsive – another flaw I recall from the Incept.
 Mounting something rigidly on the end of an IK is tricky, but if my first ideas aren’t good enough, there’ll be other ways of doing it.

 The way I chopped my 8mm board up and glued on the off-cuts for added stiffness produced about an inch of thickness at the back (right).
 And when the rudder turned up with a gudgeon pivot swivel sleeve, I decided it could be jammed into the back end of my board to provide a solid enough pivot.